 Moreover, it was getting tiring and really annoying as the gatherings became more and more frequent, bringing more people which meant more cars and of course way noisier praying and singing compared to how it began.

-I had enough of hearing and seeing things from that house so I decided it was time to check it out…
+I had enough of hearing and seeing things from that house so I decided it was time to check it out . . .

 I almost called the police but to be honest they haven’t done much in the past as every time they got there those fuckers just remain silent till the cops leave.
 I decided if I wanted this done, I had to do it myself and I do believe that relying in a good talk might take you quicker to an agreement otherwise, I may take justice into my own hands.